tdongsi/tdongsi.github.io/source/_posts/Bash/2016-02-17-symlinks-in-git.markdown

 - Bash
 ---

-### Context

-I had folders with many symbolic links in them, linking to other files in the same Git repository.
+Let's say we have folders with many symbolic links in them, linking to other files in the same Git repository.

 ``` bash Before
 $ ls -l link